sebastian-mollie/SyliusMolliePlugin-DO-NOT-USE-/README.md

 ---

-If you need some help with Sylius development, don't be hesitate to contact us directly.
+If you need some help with Sylius development, don't be hesitated to contact us directly.
 You can fill the form on [this site](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_mollie) or send us an e-mail to hello@bitbag.io!

 ---